A Comprehensive Guide to Gluten Free Albuquerque

 Ten 3: The restaurant is at the top of the Sandia Tram.
 Not much options but you can get something if you decide to participate in this touristy attraction.
 I got a shrimp cocktail.

 Tin Can Alley: Another great food hall to check out!
+See options below:

-Pho Kup: Spring rolls and pho available.
+Pho Kup: (Tin Can Alley) Spring rolls and pho available.

 Top Golf: This place is a blast but not great with gluten free options.
 However, the management and staff were amazing!
 The manager came out several times to help me find an option and she worked with the kitchen staff who brain stormed on what to make me, they even called the head chef who was not working to confirm what was safe or not.
 They ended up making me tasty, baked, individual little loaded nachos and came out to see how I liked it.
 It was very kind of all of them!
 When I went back it was a much different experience and I think from now on I’ll pack something to eat.